spdgt87501/MSDS459-Week-3.-Individual-Assignment-1/Part1.md

 The article Euler and Hamiltonian Paths by GeeksforGeeks (2025) summarizes the concept of Euler Paths and Circuits in the following way.
 Each defines a way through a knowledge graph where each connection or edge is utilized only once.
 The Euler path will end at a place other than its start whereas a Euler Circutuit stops at the same node it started at.
 A Euler path can be found in a knowledge graph if precisely none or two of its nodes have an odd number of conections to other nodes.
 Whereas, a Euler Circuit can only exist if every node has an even number of connections.

 The book's second chapter gives an overview of knowledge graph modeling methods.
-In doing so it covers three concepts; the Resource Description Method (RDF), the RDF Schenma, and the Wikidata model.
+In doing so it covers two primary concepts; the Resource Description Method (RDF) and the Wikidata model.

 An article by Loshin (2022) gives an excellect overview of RDF.
+According to that article, RDF is a way of representing connected data on then web based on relationsips.
+In RDF, statements are made about the relationships between different resources on the web.
+These are statements describing the relationship between two objects consisting of a subject, a predicate, and an object.
+The subject is the item being described by the relationship while the object is the related item.
+The relationship between the two is described in the predicate.